adriamarzo/frontend-challenge-4/IMPLEMENTATION_OVERVIEW.md

 - It is recommendable to use enumerations instead of string literals (for example in `message type`) but since I do not know the possible values ​​I have left it as it was.

+- Defined a GitHub workflow to publish automatically the storybook of the project to [GitHub pages](https://adriamarzo.github.io/frontend-challenge-4/).

+- The production ready version has been is available from https://landbot-challenge.netlify.app/

 **Next improvements:**

 - Refactor the project using Typescript (especially the data model).